Everything wrong with the Trump RNC in one image

 — Rex Chapman???????? (@RexChapman) August 28, 2020

-As the imitation of rocket’s red glare lit up the sky behind the Washington Monument, protesters stood in the foreground, holding up phosphorescent letters that spell “Trump failed.
+As the imitation of rockets’ red glare lit up the sky behind the Washington Monument, protesters stood in the foreground, holding up phosphorescent letters that spell “Trump failed.
 180,000+ died.”
 This simple scene sums up the paradox of Team Trump celebrating their signature self-inflicted disaster as a triumph over adversity.

 It was an image that generated some fireworks on social media, where it was widely shared by a schadenfreude-stuffed Hillary Clinton.